johnBartos/RadioFreeTwitch/README.md

 As a bonus, this website works purely in HTML5 (unlike Twitch itself) thanks to Dailymotion's [HLS.js module](https://github.com/dailymotion/hls.js/tree/master).

-#Does it work?
+#Is it done?
-Yep!
-The front end is a mess though, and I'm still working up the strength to fix it.
-Angular was a mistake.

-#Will it ever be finished?
+Almost!
+You can pull the source and run it just fine, but the front is a mess.

+#To-do
+- Replace Angular with React
+- Learn how to make pretty websites